OctopusDeploy/docs/docs/projects/variables/sensitive-variables.md

 ### Configuring sensitive variables {#Sensitivevariables-Configuringsensitivevariables}

-To make a variable a **sensitive variable**, you need to enter the variable editor when you are creating or editing the variable.
-On any of the variable fields, click **OPEN EDITOR**:
+To make a variable a **sensitive variable**, either select **Change Type** when entering the value and select **Sensitive**, or enter the variable editor when you are creating or editing the variable.

+If using the variable editor, on any of the variable fields, click **OPEN EDITOR**:

 ![Open Variable Editor](images/open-editor.png "width=500")